matmaxgraphics/matmaxgraphics/README.md

 Solution driven Frontend developer with 2 years of experience.
 I've been involved in the designing and development of high-performance websites in collaboration with other creatives to give both clients and end users optimum satisfaction.
 Proven experience developing consumer-focused websites using HTML, CSS and JavaScript.
 I love solving problems with my skill, collaborating with other creators and helping startups come up with solutions.

-## I'm a Student, Developer, and User Interface Designer!!
+## I'm a Frontend Developer, student and User Interface Designer!!

 - 🌱 I’m currently learning **JavaScript Development**
 - 👯 I’m looking to collaborate with other content creators